This article is intended to provide basic requirements for maintaining Bolivian Short-tailed Boa Husbandry in captivity.

 |Females||1.5 – 1.8 meters (5-6 ft.)||4,000-6,800g (8.8 – 15 lbs.)|

 One key item to successful Bolivian Short-tailed Boa Husbandry Bolivian is diet.
 Boas should be offered frozen thawed rats of appropriate size.
 Live rodents are not recommended unless necessary, and in our experience, there is no reason for Bolivians not to accept frozen thawed rodents.
-Even adults that have been raised on pre-killed or live rodents in general will readily accept frozen thawed.
+Further more, adults that have been raised on pre-killed or live rodents in general will readily accept frozen thawed.

 During the breeding season (December to March in Canada) adults may voluntarily cease feeding.
 This is natural for adult boas during the winter months, and provided the animals are in good health, keepers should not be concerned.